Villa with private pool in Altea, on the Costa Blanca, Spain for 6 persons

 Apartment in Altea, on the Costa Blanca, Spain with communal pool for 4 persons

-Rustic and comfortable villa in Altea, on the Costa Blanca, Spain with private pool for 6 persons
+Wonderful and comfortable villa in Altea, on the Costa Blanca, Spain with private pool for 6 persons

-Beautiful and comfortable villa with private pool in Altea, on the Costa Blanca, Spain for 6 persons
+Rustic and comfortable villa with private pool in Altea, on the Costa Blanca, Spain for 6 persons

 Rustic and comfortable villa with private pool in Altea, on the Costa Blanca, Spain for 8 persons